Consular officials visit Canadian Michael Kovrig detained in China

 The Canadian Press

-OTTAWA - Global Affairs Canada says consular officials in China have met for the 10th time with a Canadian detained in China.
+OTTAWA - Consular officials in China have met for the 10th time with a detained Canadian, Global Affairs Canada said Monday.

-The department says it cannot provide details on the visit due to privacy provisions but officials continue to seek further access to Michael Kovrig.
+The department said it cannot provide details on the Monday visit due to privacy provisions but officials continue to seek further access to Michael Kovrig.

-Meng is awaiting extradition to the U.S. to face allegations of fraud in violating Iran sanctions.
+“Today, Canadian consular officials in China conducted a consular visit with Michael Kovrig.
+Canadian consular officials continue to provide consular services to him and his family,” it said in a statement.

+Consular visits generally involve assessing the well-being of a Canadian citizen, providing guidance on the legal process in a country and facilitating a communication link between the Canadian and their loved ones.

-The Canadian government says it is deeply concerned about the arbitrary detentions of Kovrig and Spavor and it continues to call for their immediate release.
+The Canadian government has repeatedly said it is deeply concerned about the arbitrary detentions of Kovrig and Spavor and that it calls for their immediate release.

 Canada has also received support on the issue from a range of countries including Australia, France, Germany, Spain, the United Kingdom and the United States.